sudovivek/Portable-Servers/README.md

 ## FTP Server

-The `ftp_server` directory contains a Python script (`ftp-server.py`) for setting up a simple FTP server.
+The `FTP_server` directory contains a Python script (`ftp-server.py`) for setting up a simple FTP server.
 It utilizes the `pyftpdlib` library to create the server.

 ### Features